tezov/crypter_and_lib/readme.md

    - in this, you find my own navigation / navigator implementation fully extensible
    - a big part focus and user data acquired and data presenter (not easy to use but very powerfull to make form)
    - and so on.
 I thing the ui part is very big and not easy to use.
 Look the app to understand.
- - type/runnable -> A very powerfull tool to build a coroutine flow like with the same functionality before the coroutine even exist.

 ##How to install
 - Download all the folder (app_crypter / lib_java / lib_java_android / pluginTezov).